jolzee/leopard-chat-ui-teneo/README.md

 <tr>
 <td>

 **Leopard Chat UI** is a **feature rich** chat client for <a href="https://www.teneo.ai/" target="_blank">Teneo</a>.
-Teneo is capable of returning rich data along with each response and Leopard leverages these responses to present an interactive experience.
+Teneo is capable of returning rich data along with each response and Leopard leverages these responses to present an interactive chat experience.

 Leopard can be used in both production and in a Sales Engineering modes.
 The Sales Engineering mode allows for numerous conversational demonstrations to be easily configured, deep linked to or shared.

-Leopard exposes an administration interface where you can tweak the look and feel of the chat UI per conversational solution.
+An administration interface is provided where you can tweak the look and feel of the chat UI per conversational solution.

 <a href="http://lychee.joles.xyz/#15895788995003" target="_blank"><img src="https://github.com/jolzee/assets/raw/master/leopard/screenshots.png" alt="Leopard Chat"></a>